mathur-14/Smart-Home-Energy-Management-System/README.md

 }
 ```

-### GET - /v1/customer/:c_id/location-events/energy-used (get the total energy consumed and price for all locations for a customer)
+### POST - /v1/customer/:c_id/location-events/energy-used (get the total energy consumed and price for all locations for a customer)

 Request Body: